yutee/altschool-cloud-projectexam/README.md

 __Step 8:__ Run the playbook
 _command to run the playbook_

 ![command](./screenshots/runcommand.png)

 _playbook run successful_

 ![sucess](./screenshots/playbooksuccess.png)

-_application availability on the browser via the ip address 172.16.249.139 after playbook has been run_
+_application availability on the browser via the ip address __172.16.249.139__ after playbook has been run_

 ![after](./screenshots/after.png)

+Successfully automated the process of deploying a LAMP stack application using Ansible and a reuseable bash script.